peterhinch/micropython-async/i2c/README.md

  2. `block_max` Maximum blocking time in μs.
  3. `block_sum` Cumulative total of blocking time (μs).
  4. `block_cnt` Transfer count: mean blocking time is `block_sum/block_cnt`.

+See test program `i2c_init.py` for an example of using the above.

 ###### [Contents](./README.md#contents)